BankOfIndia/recipes/README.md

-# Lainchan /diy recipes
+# DIY recipes

-this is a collaboration of recipes from Lainchan /DIY.  contributions should be in plaintext format.
+this is a collaboration of recipes from Lainchan.org /DIY.  contributions should be in plaintext format.
 PDF accepted when necessary.

 ### General Guidelines: